jennifermf/masto-bot/README.txt

 Get Started:
 ========================

+1. Install Mastodon.py: pip3 install Mastodon.py

-1. Set mastodon_hostname to the instance where your bot will live.
+2. Set mastodon_hostname to the instance where your bot will live.
     Set time.sleep() post frequency (in seconds).

-2. You will need to generate a client_id, client_secret, and access_token, if you don't have one already. https://github.com/tootsuite/documentation/blob/master/Using-the-API/Testing-with-cURL.md This tool may be helpful: https://tinysubversions.com/notes/mastodon-bot/
+3. You will need to generate a client_id, client_secret, and access_token, if you don't have one already. https://github.com/tootsuite/documentation/blob/master/Using-the-API/Testing-with-cURL.md This tool may be helpful: https://tinysubversions.com/notes/mastodon-bot/